Ringobot/SpotifyApi.NetCore/README.md

 ## Version 3

-A new Version 3 of `SpotifyApi.NetCore` is in preview.

-Install the preview using dotnet CLI:

-    > dotnet add package SpotifyApi.NetCore --version 3.0.1-preview

-Install using Package Manager Console:

-    > Install-Package SpotifyApi.NetCore -Version 3.0.1-preview

 Version 3 of `SpotifyApi.NetCore` is a major version overhaul with many improvements including:

 * Removal of multi-user authentication in favour of bring-your-own auth